 By keeping the dehydrated vegetables in the jars, it means I'm not opening up my Mylar bags all the time to retrieve a vacuumed packet and having to re-seal the Mylar bag afterward.

-I like the fact that they are made of glass; not only can you see the contents in the jar, you can see at a glance how much is left!
+I like the fact they're made of glass; not only can you see the contents in the jar, you can see at a glance how much of the contents remain!

 When you're ready to refill your jars from your stock, just go pick out one from your stash of stored Mylar bags.

-We also need to have a 100cc oxypack in the jar, and an easy way to tell if the oxypack is 'worn out' is when you take the lid off...
+We also need to have a 100cc oxyge in the jar, and an easy way to tell if the oxypack is 'worn out' is when you take the lid off.
 If the lid opens without a popping sound, you will need to replace the old pack with a new one.